 Based on his not-so-good credit history and current financial position, the bank manager suggested him an alternative debt instrument – a recourse loan.
 In the loan arrangement, he had to provide the financed property in the form of collateral, and repayment involved monthly principal payments of $2,500 for three years, followed by a bullet repayment of $150,000 at the end of the 4th year.
 The banker also took notice of his annual paycheck while offering the housing loan.

 Unfortunately, today John defaulted on the bullet payment, and the lender immediately seized his house for foreclosure and subsequent recovery of the debt from the sale, resulting in proceeds of $75,000.
 So, the remaining $75,000 (= $150,000 – $75,000) plus the interest cost will be recovered through garnishment, wherein the outstanding loan balance will be directly deducted from his monthly paycheck until the entire loss amount is settled.

-In this way, the recovery of losses takes place in the case of a recourse loan when the borrower defaults.
+In this way, the recovery of losses occurs in a recourse loan when the borrower defaults.

 Types of Recourse Loan

 Various types of debt financing instruments can be classified as recourse loans.
 However, the two most common examples of recourse loans are as follows: